gregschild/laptop/README.md

 ### Manual Steps to install

 1. Initial macOS Setup Wizard (Laptop name, WiFi etc).
 Admin staff will provide the username and password to use when configuring this part.
-2. Run `xcode-select --install` to isnall the Command Line tools
+2. Run `xcode-select --install` to install the Command Line tools
 2. Run install script: `cd ~; bash <(curl -s https://raw.githubusercontent.com/spartaglobal/laptop/master/mac)`
 3. Type the admin password.
 4. Wait **Ages**!
 5. Install XCode (via App Store)
-6. Celebrate 🍻!
+6. Celebrate 🍻🍟!

 ### What does it do?